 A prominent example of a person creating meaning through death is Randy Pausch, who was a well-loved and respected professor at Carnegie Mellon University.
 Diagnosed with terminal pancreatic cancer in his mid-40s and given only 3–6 months to live, Pausch focused on living in a fulfilling way in the time he had left.
 Instead of becoming angry and depressed, he presented his now famous last lecture called “Really Achieving Your Childhood Dreams.”
 In his moving, yet humorous talk, he shares his insights on seeing the good in others, overcoming obstacles, and experiencing zero gravity, among many other things.
 Despite his terminal diagnosis, Pausch lived the final year of his life with joy and hope, showing us that our plans for the future still matter, even if we know that we are dying.

 As individuals become more knowledgeable about medical procedures and practices, some people want to ensure that their wishes and desires are known in advance.
-This ensures that if the person ever becomes incapacitated or can no longer express herself, her loved ones will know what she wants.
+This ensures that if the person ever becomes incapacitated or can no longer express themselves, their loved ones will know what they want.
 For this reason, a person might write a living will or advance directive, which is a written legal document that details specific interventions a person wants.
 For example, a person in the last stages of a terminal illness may not want to receive life-extending treatments.
-A person may also include a Do Not Resuscitate (DNR) Order and he would share this with his family and close friends.
-A DNR Order states that if a person stops breathing or his heart stops beating, medical personnel such as doctors and nurses are not to take steps to revive or resuscitate the patient.
+A person may also include a Do Not Resuscitate (DNR) Order, which they would share this with family and close friends.
+A DNR Order states that if a person stops breathing or their heart stops beating, medical personnel such as doctors and nurses are not to take steps to revive or resuscitate the patient.
 A living will can also include a health care proxy, which appoints a specific person to make medical decisions for you if you are unable to speak for yourself.
 People’s desire for living wills and DNRs are often influenced by their religion, culture, and upbringing.